OpenDataServices/os4d/docs/development/tooling.md

 # Tooling

-For the tooling we use to build thedocs itself, see [Documentation -> Technical approach](section-documentation-technical) This section details the tooling we use as part of our standard development.
+For the tooling we use to build documentation see [Documentation -> Technical approach](section-documentation-technical).

+This section details the tooling we use as part of our standard development.

 ## Tooling components